aashari/go-generative-api-router/README.md

 - The client's requested model is completely ignored and replaced with a randomly selected one
 - Only the `/chat/completions` endpoint is supported
 - Each vendor in `models.json` must have at least one matching credential in `credentials.json`
+- Tool execution is the client's responsibility; the router only forwards `tool_calls`

 ## Troubleshooting

 - If you encounter 401 errors, check that your API keys are valid.
 - For 400 errors, check the request format and ensure all required fields are present.
 - Response format differences between vendors may occur, especially for error cases.
+- If tool calls aren't working, ensure the model supports tool calling and the prompt is clear enough to trigger a function call.
+- For streaming issues with tool calls, check that your client can handle streamed `tool_calls` in the response.

 ## Future Enhancements